fivetran/dbt_mailchimp/README.md

   - package: fivetran/mailchimp
     version: [">=0.3.0", "<0.4.0"]
 ```

+## Package Maintenance
+The Fivetran team maintaining this package **only** maintains the latest version.
+We highly recommend you keep your `packages.yml` updated with the [dbt hub latest version](https://hub.getdbt.com/fivetran/mailchimp/latest/).
+You may refer to the [CHANGELOG](/CHANGELOG.md) and release notes for more information on changes across versions.

 ## Configuration
 By default, this package looks for your Mailchimp data in the `mailchimp` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Mailchimp data is, add the following configuration to your `dbt_project.yml` file: